 2. Don’t criticize your partner.

 Instead, let your partner know what you need in a positive way.
 For example, using an “I Message” such as “I’d really like it if you’d plan an activity for us” is more effective than “You never invite me to do anything with you.”
 Dr. Gottman reminds us that criticism is damaging to a marriage.
-Talking about specific issues will reap better results than attacking your partner.
+Talking about specific issues will reap better results than attacking your partner and helps avoid further relationship conflict.

 3. Avoid character assassinations and attempt to stay in the present.